When Should You Reject a Delivery of Meat? (6 Critical Tips)

 One thing you should never do when checking if meat has gone bad is to taste it.
 Even if the meat looks and smells fine, it may still be contaminated with bacteria that can make you sick.

-This is because two types of bacteria can cause foodborne illness: pathogenic and spoilage [2].
+Two types of bacteria can cause foodborne illness: pathogenic and spoilage [2].
 Pathogenic bacteria are the ones that actually make you sick.

 The pathogenic bacteria may be undetectable by smell or appearance, but they can still make you very sick.
 Therefore, it is best to never taste test meat that you think may have gone bad.